arogyad/arogyad.github.io/_posts/2021-07-05-Linear Reg.md

 Here, $$\varDelta F\relax(x)$$ is the gradient of the function $$F \relax(x)$$, $$\gamma_n$$ is a often called a step-size.
 SGD is used all over the place, and it is also the father of other optimization methods like Adam.
 Enough with this jargon lets get writing.

 Okay!
 So the first thing that we need is basic amount of matrix algebra.
-Lets say we have want to predict a dependent variable $$y$$ based on explanatory variables $$X$$.
+Lets say we want to predict a dependent variable $$y$$ based on explanatory variables $$X$$.
 Lets say that we have $$p$$ numbers of features that we can predict our results from and there are $$n$$ number of samples.

 So the explanatory matrix ($$X$$) can be given as,